Rampalamp/CrozierCreativeWA/README.md

 CrozierCreative with Blazor WebAssembly

-Classic coding project that has been tossed to the side, most of the unknowns have been sorted out, just need to do the work.
+Classic coding project that has been tossed to the side, most of the unknowns for the SNAKE game have been sorted out, just need to do the work.

 Has a moving snake body setup in a JS render loop from a blazor application.